matthew-acn/aem_guide/README.md

 If you were to attempt to build your project as is... it would currently fail the build.
 This is due to a mismatch in the *archetype* and *typescript* version.
 To remedy this, you will need to follow a few simple steps.

-1. In your command line and within the project directory, run `npm typescript@latest -g`
+1. In your command line and within the project directory, run `npm install typescript@latest -g`
 2. Next locate the **package.json** file in the **ui.frontend** directory 3.Scroll down to the listed *typescript dependency version*
 4. Update the **package.json** file with the **latest version of typescript**